-Our Board of Directors approved quarterly cash dividends of \$0.23 per share on all outstanding shares of Class A common stock in the first three quarters of 2023 and every quarter in 2022, as disclosed in Note 5, Earnings Per Share and Dividends.
+In the first three quarters of 2023, as disclosed in Note 5, Earnings Per Share and Dividends, our Board of Directors approved quarterly cash dividends of \$0.23 per share on all outstanding shares of Class A common stock.
 During the fourth quarter 2023 our Board of Directors decided to suspend our quarterly dividend.
-In light of the settlement of the industry class-action lawsuits (for additional information see Note 14, Commitments and Contingencies) and ongoing challenging housing and mortgage market conditions, we believe this action to preserve our capital is prudent.
+In light of the settlement of an industry class-action lawsuit (for additional information See Note 13, Commitments and Contingencies) and ongoing challenging housing and mortgage market conditions, we continue to believe this action to preserve our capital is prudent.
+As such, for 2024 our Board of Directors has not approved any quarterly cash dividends.

 During the first quarter of 2022, our Board of Directors authorized a common stock repurchase program of up to \$100 million.
 The share repurchase program does not obligate the Company to purchase any amount of common stock and does not have an expiration date.
 The share repurchase program may be suspended or discontinued at any time.
-During the year ended December 31, 2023, 160,405 shares of our Class A common stock were repurchased and retired for \$3.4 million, excluding commissions, at an average cost of \$21.24 per share.
-As of December 31, 2023, \$62.5 million remained available under the share repurchase authorization.
+As of December 31, 2024, \$62.5 million remained available under the share repurchase authorization.

-Future capital allocation decisions with respect to return of capital either in the form of additional future dividends, and if declared, the amount, payment and timing of any such future dividend, or in the form of share buybacks, will be at the sole discretion of our Board of Directors who will take into account general economic, housing and mortgage market conditions, the Company's financial condition, available cash, current and anticipated cash needs, any applicable restrictions pursuant to the terms of our Senior Secured Credit Facility and any other factors that the Board of Directors considers relevant.
+Future capital allocation decisions with respect to return of capital either in the form of future dividends, and if declared, the amount, payment and timing of any such future dividend, or in the form of share buybacks, will be at the sole discretion of our Board of Directors who will take into account general economic, housing and mortgage market conditions, the Company's financial condition, available cash, current and anticipated cash needs, any applicable restrictions pursuant to the terms of our Secured Credit Facility and any other factors that the Board of Directors considers relevant.